To sign up for our daily email newsletter, CLICK HERE

 Computer-based slideshow software like PowerPoint is a bit of a double-edged sword.
 It makes it much easier to put together a slide deck to support your talking points but it also makes it easy to go overboard.

-Don’t try to rely on the slide deck to do the heavy lifting in your presentation.
-With a clicker for powerpoint you can easily scroll through the slides while maintaining your audience’s attention.
+Tools like a clicker for powerpoint or even an AI slideshow maker can help you seamlessly scroll through slides.
 It should summarize your talking points and provide a visual reference for what you’re saying.
 Bullet points, a pie or bar chart, and easy-to-digest numbers are the sorts of things that work well.

 Don’t put a wall of text on a slide and then read it to your audience.
 That’s one of the quickest ways to lose people’s interest.